A1THARV/truthlens_mumbai_hacks/README.md

 ## Acknowledgements

-This project was developed for **Mumbai Hacks 2025** as a prototype of a multi-agent misinformation analysis system.
+This project was developed as a prototype of a multi-agent misinformation analysis system.

 Technologies & Services: